marc-hanheide/SIA-HRI-16/README.md

 ### Overview

 In this seminar series we are going to look at different sub-areas of Human-Robot Interaction.
-At each scheduled seminar, you will be given an introduction into the topic by myself ()
+At each scheduled seminar, you will be given an introduction into the topic by myself and then we have three research papers, presented and discussed by the student, ie. you

 ### Schedule

 Find all suggested topics and papers below.
 Click on **paper number** (e.g. 2-2) to download the respective one.

-#### 26/02/16: Briefing
+#### 26/02/16: Briefing and Paper Selection

+You will be introduced to the overall topics and the assessment procedures in this seminar.

+Papers are assigned on a first come first serve basis.
+You can only pick one paper of the ones still remaining.
+Should you find yourself in a position where all papers are already taken, please contact marc@hanheide.net directly.

+*Note: paper selection is still disabled until the first session took place*

+* [choose **one** paper]() from the list to **PRESENT** at the scheduled session.
+* [choose **another** paper]() from the list to **DISCUSS** at the scheduled session.

 #### 11/03/16: Introduction, History and Overview of HRI